In the heart of ancient York, Treasurer's House embraces 2,000 years of history

 Blue Drawing Room

-Once divided into two rooms, this elegant lounge was restored in around 1910.
+Once divided into two rooms, this elegant lounge was restored around 1910.

 The peacock blue colour and bronze detailing was chosen by Frank, and gives the room a regal feel.
 The furniture was also chosen to impress, and includes an intricately patterned French 'Boulle' writing table.

-This room gets its name from the visit by Edward VII and Queen Alexandra in 1900.
+This room gets its name from the visit by future King Edward VII and Queen Alexandra in 1900.